SalesforceAIResearch/MAS-Zero/README.md

   <hr style="height: 3px; background: linear-gradient(90deg, #EF8E8D, #5755A3); border: none; border-radius: 3px;">
 </div>

-If you find MAS-Zero Reasoner helpful, please cite us.
+If you find MAS-Zero helpful, please consider starring or citing our work.
+We would be very grateful!

 ```bibtex
 @misc{ke2025maszero,